Aarvis/spaces-datajam2023/README.md

 ### 6. Prepopulate the Database
 Use the provided spacesdbData.sql in /dataJam-2023/js/server to prepopulate your database.
 This is an extracted state after processing two CSGO matches websocket data, designed to simplify the demo.
+In the empty db with schema, use restore option in pgadmin and check only data option In the empty db without schema, make sure you have both data and schema checked on.
+(Note, pgadmin might show that the restore failed, but check the table values for Player and Auction table and if both are populated you are good to go)

 ### 7. Start a Redis Server
 Ensure a Redis server is running at the default location: